-The Lord definitely had other plans in mind for me and that weekend led me to a car show in town.
-The very next car I laid eyes on was sweet, and I clearly heard in my heart, ” this is your car.”
+But I had prayed so the Lord was involved and He definitely had other plans in mind for me and that weekend; I was led me to a car show in my hometown.
+The very next car I laid eyes on was sweet, and I clearly heard in my heart, “This is your car.”
 Now this time, I had my dad with me and he quickly steered me over to a station wagon that he had spotted and liked.
-I could see the pleased gleam in his eye and well, I love my dad dearly but, I was in my early twenties and a station wagon just wasn’t what I had in mind.
-I can be stubborn when armored with the clear voice of the Lord and so, much to my dad’s dismay, I went ahead and bought the other car.
-This little dream was new with only 8,000 miles on it.
-The former owner had bought it new and then was transferred to Colorado so he came and traded it in on a four-wheel drive.
+I could see the pleased gleam in his eye.
+I love my dad dearly, but I was in my early twenties and a station wagon just wasn’t what I had in mind.
+I can be stubborn when armored with the clear voice of the Lord and, much to my dad’s dismay, I went ahead and bought the other car.
+This little dream was sporty and like-new with only 8,000 miles on it.
+The former owner had bought it new and then was transferred to Colorado, so he had traded it in on a four-wheel drive.

-A few days later I was driving down the road and clearly heard to pull into a grocery store and that my tires were listed on the board.
-Remember when you would find index cards with things for sale that people tacked there?
-My old tires squealed as I turned in, I was so excited that I heard from HIM.
-I raced in and there it was, the index card with my tires on it; all 6 of them!
-It listed 4 tires and 2 snows and they were in like-new condition.
-Still no money, I raced home to call and the recording said, “Your call cannot be completed as dialed.
-Please check the number and try again.”
-You know, God doesn’t lead you to His answer and then say, “Oh well, sorry, I thought it would work, but.”
+A few days later I was driving down the road and clearly heard Him tell me to pull into a grocery store, that my tires were listed on the board.
+That was when grocery stores often had bulletin boards with index cards posting things for sale.
+My old tires squealed as I turned the car in, and I nearly did as well; I was so excited that I had heard from HIM.
+I raced in and there it was, the index card with my tires on it, 4 tires and 2 snows in like-new condition.
+Still no money, but full of faith, I raced home to call; only to reach a recording stating, “Your call cannot be completed as dialed.”
+“Please check the number and try again.”
+You know, God doesn’t lead you to His answer and then say, “Oh well, sorry.”
 No, if it seems like it’s not working, you wait for Him to work out all the details.
 I assured my husband that I couldn’t get through because we didn’t have the money yet.
 “The call will go through when the money comes in to buy the tires.”
-I said.
-We waited and I continued to call every day.
-At the end of the week our income tax refund check came in the mail and, you guessed it, the call went through.
+I firmly stated.
+So, we waited and I continued to call every day and every day I reached the same recording.
+At the end of the week, our income tax refund check came in the mail and that same day the call finally went through— a man answered.

 I gave the other car to friends; scrubbed and polished, with a big red bow on the steering wheel.
-Two weeks later it was reported to me that the car battery died, stone dead and the seat fell through the floor.
+Two weeks later the battery died, and the seat fell through the floor.
 I was shocked.
 I thought I was giving them a wonderful gift.
-It had showed very little rust and I never knew you ever had to buy new batteries.
-I had driven that car for a all those years and it never even coughed once.
-I only knew it to be a BLESSING.
+It showed very little rust and I never knew you ever had to buy new batteries; I had driven that car all those years and it never even coughed at all—I only knew it to be a BLESSING.